lokubet/simple_bash_Utils/README.md

 ## Introduction

-In this project you will learn and develop basic Bash utilities for working with C programming language texts.
+In this project i learn and develop basic Bash utilities for working with C programming language texts.
 These utilities (cat and grep) are often used in the Linux terminal.
 As part of the project you’ll learn the organization of the Bash utilities and solidify knowledge of structured programming.

 ### cat Usage